Puruhá: Religion

 The traditional religion was led by jambiri (medicine people or shamans).
 The people believed that the gods were linked to the mountains, which were sacred and dominated the skyline of the region.
 The people offered the gods tobacco and rum, as were typical offerings also in other Andean traditional religions.

 Catholic Christianity is a syncretic faith, and many of the Puruhá gradually combined their traditional ideas with their understanding and practice of Catholicism.
-The economic and political power of the upper class, composed largely of European and mestizo Ecuadorians, has continued to be resented by many indigenous peasants, who felt unfairly discriminated against, especially economically.
+The economic and political power of the upper class, composed largely of European and mestizo Ecuadorians, has continued to be resented by many indigenous peasants, who feel unfairly discriminated against, especially economically.

-In the 1960s Protestant Evangelicalism became increasingly popular as an alternative to a Catholicism considered to support the upper over the lower classes.
+In the 1960s, Protestant Evangelicalism became increasingly popular as an alternative to Catholicism, considered to support the upper over the lower classes.
 In addition, many Puruhá were attracted to the teetotalism of the missionaries.
 Commercial alcohol liquor was increasingly expensive, and the Puruha also recognized the damage done to their people by alcohol abuse.
 By absolutely rejecting alcohol, the Puruhá believed they were improving their condition as a people.
 Evangelical missionaries were considered to have a general emphasis on healthy living.